pangeo-data/pangeo-eosc/EGI.md

        must be set to the one configure in [Step 1](#step-1-dns-name).
 * `Elastic Data` tab:
   * `Maximum Number of WNs in the cluster`: please set the maximum of node you'll want the Kubernetes cluster to expand to.
-Minimum cannot be set, it is positionned to 0 in the Tosca template.
+  * `Min Number of free WNs in the cluster`: 0 or 1, WNs without allocated pods.
+    With this option you ensure the number of empty WNs in preparation for a peak workload, and therefore you save some time when growing the cluster.
 * `Cloud Provider Selection` tab:
   * Select the [credentials](https://docs.egi.eu/users/compute/orchestration/im/dashboard/#cloud-credentials)
     configured earlier.